-Moreover, Roskilde and Køge Hospitals changed their status and name to Zealand University Hospital on the 4th of March 2016.
+Moreover, Roskilde and Køge Hospitals changed their status and name to Zealand University Hospital on the $4^{th}$ of March 2016.
 This was of great significance to the hospital, particularly regarding education and research.

 The hospital was obviously not a fully-fledged university hospital from day one.
 Building a university hospital is a process - and a laborious, yet interesting, task.
 The ability to offer specialised treatments needs to be acquired.
-People with the right skills need to be employed and trained in order to carry out new treatments.
-New technological equipment for supporting the treatments are required, as well as expanding the physical surroundings.
-The hospital needs to employ researchers, and establish and develop research environments.
+People with the right skills need to be employed and trained to carry out new treatments.
+New technological equipment for supporting the treatments is required, as well as expanding the physical surroundings.
+The hospital needs to employ researchers and establish and develop research environments.
 The pre-graduate education needs to be updated.
 Concurrently with the establishment of the university hospital, the new super hospital in Køge has been planned, and it is currently under construction.
+In 2024, ZUH merged with Nykøbing Falster Hospital, and efforts are now being made to integrate the many initiatives across the new ZUH

-Thus, a lot has happened in the last 10 years.
-We now have 27 nurses/AH researchers at Zealand University Hospital.
-The majority of the researchers are nurses, but they also include physical therapists and one midwife.
+Thus, a lot has happened in the last 15 years.
+We now have 43 nurses/AH researchers at ZUH.
+Most of the researchers are nurses, but they also include physical therapists and one midwife.

-Table 1 Selected information about nurses/AH researchers at Zealand University Hospital as of the 1 January 2022
+Table 1 Selected information about nurses/AH researchers at ZUH as of the 1 January 2024

-Number of employed researchers 27
+Number of employed researchers 43

-Professor 1
+Professors 2

-International adjunct professors 2
+International adjunct professors 3

-Associate lecturers 6
+Associate lecturers 11

-Postdoc/assistant lecturers/senior researchers 6
+Postdoc/assistant lecturers/senior researchers 11

-PhD students 12
+PhD students 16

-·

-Number of scientific publications (2021) 47
+Number of publications (2023) 216

-Our clinical nursing professor is employed as the research director of the nursing/Allied Health (AH) research as well as the manager of Zealand University Hospital's research support unit.
+Our clinical nursing professor is employed as the research director of the nursing/Allied Health (AH) research as well as the manager of ZUH's research support unit.

-This chapter describes how we have worked at strategic hospital level to achieve the current results, where our number of researchers has improved from zero to 27 and more coming.
+This chapter describes how we have worked at strategic hospital level to achieve the current results, where our number of researchers has improved from zero to 43 and more coming.